 - a.
-An entry in the Stud Book shall consist of the registered name of the dog, its sex, colour, date of birth, owner, breeder and an extension of its pedigree limited to three generations, or a Stud Book Reference within that limit. - b.
+An entry in the Stud Book shall consist of the registered name of the dog, its sex, colour, date of birth, owner, breeder and an extension of its pedigree limited to three generations, or a Stud Book reference within that limit. - b.
 All dogs must be entered in the Stud Book in the name of the registered owner at the time of qualification. - c.
 A Kennel Club Stud Book number will be assigned to each dog accepted for entry. - d.
-A neutered dog, which has qualified for an entry in the Stud Book will be listed therein with the letters 'NEUT' appearing after its name. - (3) Dogs winning First, Second, Third or Fourth awards, Diplomas of Merit or Certificates of Merit at Field Trials held under Kennel Club Field Trial Regulations.
+A neutered dog, which has qualified for an entry in the Stud Book will be listed therein with the letters 'NEUT' appearing after its name. - e.
+The following dogs are entitled to entry in the Kennel Club Stud Book subject to regulations a, b, c, and d above. - (3) Dogs winning first, second, third or fourth awards, Diplomas of Merit or Certificates of Merit at field trials held under Kennel Club Field Trial Regulations.

-2. Championship Qualifications.
+2. Championship qualifications.

 - c.
 Title of Field Trial Champion (FT Ch) The following dogs shall be entitled to be described as Field Trial Champions.
-All first place awards are confined to Open Stakes for which a Field Trial Certificate will be awarded to each winner: - (1) Pointers and Setters - (a) A dog placed first in the Pointer and Setter Champion Stake. - (b) A dog which gains two first awards at two different Field Trial meetings in Open Stakes for Pointers and Setters under two different Panel A Judges.
-In the event that the same Panel A Judge officiates at both Trials, the dog will be entitled to the title of Field Trial Champion provided that the co-Judge at one Trial is also a Panel A Judge.
+All first place awards are confined to Open stakes for which a Field Trial Certificate will be awarded to each winner: - (1) Pointers and Setters - (a) A dog placed first in the Pointer and Setter Champion stake. - (b) A dog which gains two first awards at two different Field Trial meetings in open stakes for Pointers and Setters under two different Panel A judges.
+In the event that the same Panel A judge officiates at both trials, the dog will be entitled to the title of Field Trial Champion provided that the co-judge at one trial is also a Panel A judge.

-There must be no fewer than 16 runners in each of the Stakes and one of these wins must be in a Stake open to Pointers and all breeds of Setter.
+There must be no fewer than 16 runners in each of the stakes and one of these wins must be in a stake open to Pointers and all breeds of Setter.

-- (2) Retrievers - (a) A dog placed first in the Retriever Championship. - (b) A dog which gains two first awards in 24-dog Open Stakes under three different Panel A Judges. - (c) A dog which gains a first award in one 24-dog and one 12-dog Open Stake under three different Panel A Judges. - (d) A dog which gains a first award in three 12-dog Open Stakes under three different Panel A Judges.
+- (2) Retrievers - (a) A dog placed first in the Retriever Championship. - (b) A dog which gains two first awards in 24-dog Open stakes under three different Panel A judges. - (c) A dog which gains a first award in one 24-dog and one One-day Open stake under three different Panel A judges.